-Antigonish Multisport is a collaborative project for children in grades primary and one, between 10 community sport organizations, two municipal recreation departments, with the support of numerous community sport stakeholders (local, provincial and national).
+Antigonish Multisport is a collaborative project for children in grades primary and 1, between 9 community sport organizations, 2 municipal recreation departments, with the support of numerous community sport stakeholders (local, provincial and national).
 Growing children through sport by providing opportunities to develop skills and confidence to enjoy the positive benefits of a quality, first experience.

 Watch this video to learn more about the Multisport Program:

 Registration will open in August 2022.
 Specific date to be announced after we finalize last details.

 We advise that you create your account and set up your family profile in advance so you will not run up against any unanticipated delays when it comes time to register.

 If you are new to using Sport Hub, find a step-by-step "how-to" guide HERE!

 If you already have an account and family but need a reminder about registrations, see the quick guide HERE!

 Should you require tech support during the process, email firstname.lastname@example.org and we will help you out!

 We'd like to send a massive thank you to all of our volunteer organizations for making this program happen, it wouldn't be possible without your time and support!

 SO we decided to do something about it...